Mevhare/Mevhare/README.md

 👀 I'm interested in Data and Business Analytics

-🌱 I currently use Python, SQL, Excel and Business Intelligence tools like Power BI for data querrying, manipulation and visualization
+🌱 I currently use SQL, Excel, Python and Business Intelligence tools like Power BI for data querrying, manipulation and visualization

 💞️ I am available for Data Analyst and Business Intelligence roles.
 Kindly reach out to me via Email or LinkedIn.